Updated October 25, 2022

 When you join our community, you not only gain access to the most innovative healthcare employment platform on the market right now but also get to benefit from unique perks like free resume builder, expedited and affordable police checks (some employers require this!), an exclusive marketplace for healthcare workers, detailed profiles where you can upload all your certifications and even a video resume, and many resources more.
 In a nutshell, everything you need to land a PSW job in Ottawa or anywhere else in Ontario.

 Personal support worker’s career prospects in Canada are on the rise, which means there is a bright future for these jobs in the local healthcare sector.
 Labour market information trends point out that since the Canadian population keeps ageing (as of July 1, 2020, 18% of Canadians were 65 years of age or older, according to Statistics Canada) and more people have joined the workforce, many families cannot provide full-time care to their elderly, ill or disabled members, thus they are looking for home support workers and health care aides to assist their loved ones at home.

 In addition to this, in Ontario, the local government has been pushing an "Aging at Home" strategy for years now, to ensure seniors have the services they need to allow them to “stay healthy and live independently and with dignity in their homes.”
 This may lead to more job openings for PSWs, as elderly Canadians get health care at home instead of at the hospital.

-If you are, or know someone who is, a PSW, DSW, RN, RPN, or a healthcare worker in any way, you can sign up to Caring Support to start developing your career with the numerous employment opportunities we have available.
+In closing, if you are a PSW or are planning to become one, remember you can sign up for Caring Support to start developing your career with the numerous employment opportunities we have available.
 Create your free account today.

 We'll keep you updated on all new application updates and features!